openjdk/jfx/CONTRIBUTING.md

     of the PR title and check for whitespace errors.
 Once that passes, it will automatically send a Request For Review (RFR) email to the [openjfx-dev](mailto:openjfx-dev@openjdk.java.net) mailing list.
+    The Skara bot will also cross-link the JBS Issue and the pull request.
     See the
     [Skara project page](https://github.com/openjdk/skara#openjdk-project-skara)
     for information on `jcheck` and other Skara tools.